unstoppabledomains/dev-docs/manage-domains/managing-domain-records.md

 `Token ID -> Preset ID -> Key -> Value`

-This nested structure allows users to configure domains on the un-enumerable Ethereum mappings.
+This nested structure allows members to configure domains on the un-enumerable Ethereum mappings.
 Typically, it is expensive and unreliable to store an enumerable data structure on Ethereum.
 To get around this, domains store a preset that corresponds to a record set.
-This means that users can change the preset on the domain to get an entirely different set of records.
+This means that members can change the preset on the domain to get an entirely different set of records.

 Currently `reset` and `reconfigure` are the only methods which directly change the preset.